EPCCed/Activities/Activities/ParallelSums/Readme.md

 * List of cards with a number on each card, repetitions allowed, make them quite low so that they will be have to be added by the participants.
+* A set of empty cards for people to fill their local sums in.
+If you laminate and use a white board pen you may be able to re-use these - in this instance it might also be helpful to have a set of cloths to wipe the numbers.
+* It might also be useful to have precomputed the sum of the cards that you will use to ensure that you get the correct answer at the end.

 ## Method

 ### Master-slave model

+* Give all participants a blank card and a pen.
+* Decide who is going to take on the role of the master slave.
+Give them the numbered cards.
+* Get the master to shuffle the cards and distribute the cards evenly amongst the worker nodes.
+If there are spare cards get the participants to decide on the best strategy, e.g.
+   * If all participants are of the same ability you could distribute the remainder evenly amongst participants, so some end up with an extra card.
+   * If participants are of different abilities you could give the extra cards to the person who is best at sums or the oldest.
+   * etc.
+* Each participant will calculate the sum of all the cards they have been assigned and return the sum to the master process.
+* Master process will sum up the partial sums as they receive them to calculate the global sum.
+* Check that the global sum agrees with your precalculated value - if not you may have to undergo a debugging phase.

+Discussion points:

+* Trying to achieve good parallelism means keeping all the processors busy doing useful work.
+Where do the weaknesses in the above algorithm lie?

 ### Peer-based model